SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

-The Swift language defines the postfix ``!`` as syntactic sugar for the named type ``Optional<Wrapped>``, which is defined in the Swift standard library, with the additional behavior that its is automatically unwrapped when it is accessed.
+The Swift language defines the postfix ``!`` as syntactic sugar for the named type ``Optional<Wrapped>``, which is defined in the Swift standard library, with the additional behavior that it's automatically unwrapped when it's accessed.
 If you try to use an implicitly unwrapped optional that has a value of ``nil``, you'll get a runtime error.
 With the exception of the implicit unwrapping behavior,